INFORMSJoC/2023.0245/README.md

 To replicate the results in [Figure 9](results/Figure%209.pdf), run the R script [Figure 9.R](scripts/Figure%209.R).
 The CSV data required for this replication is available in the [data](data/Figure%209/) folder.

 To replicate the results in [Figure 10](results/Figure%2010.pdf), run the R script [Figure 10.R](scripts/Figure%2010.R).
-Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.
+To comply with data privacy requirements, the demand data is simulated within the code using the fitted negative binomial distributions.

 To replicate the results in [Figure 11](results/Figure%2011.pdf), run the R script [Figure 11.R](scripts/Figure%2011.R).
 The CSV data required for this replication is available in the [data](data/Figure%2011/) folder.